Last updated: June 11, 2026

 The Tax Stack: What Happens in 2028

-On January 1, 2028, Washington's new 9.9% income tax (ESSB 6346) takes effect on income above $1 million per household.
-This is a separate tax from the capital gains excise — a true income tax under a separate statutory framework.
-High earners with both wage and gain income will face overlapping exposures, and the planning calculus for 2026–2027 sales now has to account for what the world will look like in 2028 and after.
+On January 1, 2028, Washington's new 9.9% income tax (ESSB 6346) takes effect on household income above $1 million.
+This is a separate tax from the capital gains excise — a true income tax under a separate statutory framework — and it applies to all forms of income, not just capital gains.

 → Full guide: Washington's 9.9% Income Tax (ESSB 6346)